Clastify logo

 Image

 A resultant force is the vector sum of all forces acting on a body.
 If the resultant force is zero, the acceleration is zero.
-The body might be stationary, or it might be moving at constant velocity.
+That can mean the body is stationary, but it can also mean it is moving at constant velocity.

 Translational equilibrium

 Translational equilibrium is a state of a body in which the resultant force is zero, so the body has no linear acceleration.
-Newton’s first law applies directly here: a body in translational equilibrium is either at rest or moving with constant velocity.
+Newton’s first law is applied directly here: a body in translational equilibrium is either at rest or moving with constant velocity.

 Image